mmaitre314/SecureStringCodeGen/README.md

 }
 ```

-The names of the classes match the names of the STX files.
+The names of the classes match the names of the .stx files.

 There are a couple of caveats in that process worth mentioning:

-1) C# classes are generated during the build process and changes to the STX/SOX config files and to registry keys are not immediately reflected in Intellisense.
+1. C# classes are generated during the build process and changes to the .stx/.sox config files and to registry keys are not immediately reflected in Intellisense.
-2) Strings are not obfuscated in binaries, so attackers could recover them via decompilation or even Notepad.
+2. Strings are not obfuscated in binaries, so attackers can recover them via decompilation or even Notepad.
 This project only avoids storing those strings in source control.